 - Therapeutic drumming

 - Ropes courses

 Continuing Care and Levels of Treatment

-Upon completion of the Phoenix Outdoor track here at SUWS of the Carolinas, each student will participate in a three day graduation process, during which he or she will be reunited with family members for final closing sessions before returning home.
+Once a student has completed the Phoenix Program here at SUWS of the Carolinas, he or she will participate in a three day graduation process, during which he or she will be reunited with family members for final closing sessions before returning home.
 During the graduation process parents will spend a night in the wilderness with their child, where they will begin to establish new behavior patterns.
 On the final day, a ceremony honoring the accomplishments of each graduate will be held prior to their departure.

-Phoenix Outdoor not only helps treat pressing psychological and behavioral issues, but also provides care for adolescents and teens who are struggling with substance abuse concerns, like alcohol abuse.
-Each one of our staff members is determined to help each student who comes to us overcome his or her presenting issues and achieve a happier, healthy life.
+Phoenix Outdoor SUWS not only helps treat pressing psychological and behavioral issues, but also provides care for adolescents who are struggling with substance abuse concerns like substance abuse.
+Each one of our staff members is determined to helping each student who comes to us overcome his or her presenting issues and establish a more successful, sober life.